Information Patterns – How Creating Works

 But Information Can and Does Increase, and Decrease

-Unlike the sum of energy and matter, what has increased in the Universe since the Big Bang is information.
+Unlike the sum of energy and matter, what has increased in the Universe since the Big Bang is structure and information.
 This increase is the fundamental truth of the Continuing Creation: The Growing, Organizing, Direction of Creation.
-2

 Each time another of the Four Forces “froze out,” new information was created.
 Every time a new and heavier atom was forged by nuclear fusion inside the stars, new information was created.